videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you start.

-# Step 1: Deploy the template
+# Step 1: Deploy this logic app to your organization

 Follow the option that you want to use for deploying the quickstart template: